42nd NCGA Amateur Stroke Play Championship | Poppy Hills GC | July 15-17, 2022

 The original championship was played over 72 holes, while the renewed format which began in 2004, is a 54-hole event staged at Poppy Hills every year.
-During the Poppy Hills renovation in 2013, the championship will be held at Bayonet/Black Horse GC in neigboring Seaside.
+During the Poppy Hills renovation in 2013, the championship was held at Bayonet/Black Horse GC in neighboring Seaside.

 The sterling silver perpetual trophy was donated by the San Francisco Examiner in 1944.